Caesar Syria Civilian Protection Act

-The Caesar Syria Civilian Protection Act of 2019, also known as the Caesar Act, is United States legislation that sanctions the Syrian government, including Syrian president Bashar al-Assad, for war crimes against the Syrian population.
+The Caesar Syria Civilian Protection Act of 2019, also known as the Caesar Act, is United States legislation that sanctions the former Syrian government, including the former Syrian president Bashar al-Assad, for war crimes against the Syrian population.
 The Act was signed into law by President Trump in December 2019, and came into force on June 17, 2020.

 A number of Syrian operated industries, including those related to infrastructure, military maintenance and energy production, are targeted.
-The act also targets individuals and businesses who provide funding or assistance to the president of Syria.
+The act also targets individuals and businesses who provide funding or assistance to the former president of Syria.
 Iranian and Russian entities are addressed for their governments' support of Assad in the Syrian Civil War.
 The legislation imposes fresh sanctions on entities conducting business with the Syrian government and its military and intelligence agencies.
-It also aims to encourage negotiations by allowing the President of the United States to waive sanctions if the parties are engaged in meaningful negotiations and the violence against civilians has ceased.
+It also aims to encourage negotiations by allowing the president of the United States to waive sanctions if the parties are engaged in meaningful negotiations and the violence against civilians has ceased.

 The Caesar Syria Civilian Protection Act of 2019 became a part of the National Defense Authorization Act for Fiscal Year 2020 (S1790) as House of Representatives report 116–333.
 The House Committee Report containing the Caesar provision passed the Senate on December 17, 2019, with bipartisan support from both chambers of United States Congress.
 The bill was signed by President Donald Trump and became law on December 20, 2019.

 This legislation is named after an individual known as Caesar, who documented torture against civilians by Assad's government, which was to become known as the 2014 Syrian detainee report or Caesar Report.
 Human Rights Watch (HRW) further investigated this report, and produced an additional report titled If the Dead Could Speak.
 Photographic evidence from the 2014 Syrian detainee report has been on display at the United States Holocaust Museum and at the United Nations.

 The sanctions have severely affected the Syrian economy, especially its construction, finance and energy sectors, and complicated the reconstruction efforts.